laibakamal/MC_ASSIGNMENT01_KidsEnglishBook/README.md

-This repository contains a simple android application for kids ABC learning purpose
+This repository contains a simple android application for kids A B C learning purpose